stanah/config/docs/tools.md

 - Show current tools:
   - `mise ls`

-This repo provides `~/.config/mise/config.toml` and runs `mise install --yes` after activation, so Node is installed automatically.
+This repo provides `~/.config/mise/config.toml` (from `config/mise-global/config.toml`)
+and runs `mise install --yes` after activation, so Node is installed automatically.
 The activation step also trusts the config file automatically.

 Foundry is pinned via mise: